phtnnz/astro/README.md

 ## nina-create-sequence2

-There a newer version of this script and related modules in my [AstroPy-Workbench](https://github.com/phtnnz/astropy-workbench) repository!
+There is a newer version of this script and related modules in my [AstroPy-Workbench](https://github.com/phtnnz/astropy-workbench) repository!

 Improved version of nina-create-sequence, builds a complete N.I.N.A sequence for the observation night, using a base template and a target template (repeated for every single object in the target area), from a CSV list of targets.